emjjkk/emjjkk/README.md

-College student and software engineer from Thailand, currently specializing in full-stack web development.
+College student and software engineer, at the moment full-stack web development.
 I also build mobile apps, discord bots, and other things.
 I mostly work with Javascript and Python-based frameworks.